wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 6. In the **Threshold** field, specify the threshold number of requests per minute.

-7. In the **Emails** field, specify the list of emails that should be notified when the alert is generated.
+7. If required, specify the list of emails that should be notified when the alert is generated in the **Emails** field.

 8. Click **Add**.